-Materials Selections, Design, change of the environments: Atmospheric corrosion, Control of atmospheric corrosion, Changing medium, Inhibitors, Cathodic and Anodic protection, Protective coatings.
+Materials Selections, Design, Change of the environments: Atmospheric corrosion, Control of atmospheric corrosion, Changing medium, Inhibitors, Cathodic and Anodic protection, Protective coatings.

 - 1. Explain the fundamentals of difference in electrode potential across an interface in particular a metal/ electrolyte and the relationship between rates of electrochemical reactions and the potential drop across interfaces. - 2.
 Analyze the causes and mechanisms of various types of corrosion including uniform, galvanic, crevice, pitting, inter granular and various modes of environmentally cracking.
-Acquire knowledge of influence of a materials composition, the effect of an electrolytes composition on the corrosion of metals and microstructure on its corrosion performance. - 3.
+Acquire knowledge of influence of a materials composition, the effect of an electrolytes composition on the corrosion of metals and microstructure on its corrosion performance.

 Identify the materials that will exhibit adequate corrosion resistance in a particular environment and remedial action that will reduce corrosion to a acceptable level.
 Explain the concepts of different measuring techniques of corrosion.

 Program Outcomes→ 1 2 3 4 5 6 7 8 9 10 11 12

 ↓ Course Outcomes

-Ī CY2501-1.1 3 3 3 - - 1 1 - - - - -
+CY2501-1.1 3 3 3 - - 1 1 - - - - -

-= (Decimed to be differently)

-CY2501-1.2 3 3 3 1 1 1 1 ı ı - 1 -
+CY2501-1.2 3 3 3 - - 1 1 - - - - -

-CY2501-1.3 3 3 3 1 1 1 1 - - 1 1 -
+CY2501-1.3 3 3 3 - - 1 1 - - - - -

+1 1 1 1 1 1 1 1